Boulder-Lhasa Sister City Project (BLSCP) is a non-profit 501(c)(3) public charity formed in 1986

 diplomacy network that creates and strengthens partnerships between U.S. and international communities.
 SCI promotes peace

 through mutual respect, understanding, and cooperation.
-SCI currently represents over 2,500 communities in 134 countries around the
+SCI currently represents more than 2,000 partner cities in more than 140 countries around the

 world.
 Boulder is a member of SCI. |